YashTote/Email-Campaign/README.md

  ```
  pip install -r requirements.txt
  ```
+**To configure the server side Email Host:**
+ 1. we need to do the following changes to the code.
+We need a gmail account and  `app password` credentials.
+Please see the below video to see how to get one (**The person in this video chooses the Windows Computer as Password, But we need `Others (Custom name)` Password**) .
+[Link to the youtube video](https://www.youtube.com/watch?v=rpmfDHCyPbo).
+ 2. Now `cd emailCampaign/emailCampaign/` and open settings.py.
+Scroll to the bottom and set the `EMAIL_HOST_USER` and `EMAIL_HOST_PASSWORD` to your custom credentials.
+ 3. A last step `cd emailCampaign/endpoint/` and open `views.py`.
+Edit the `from_email` (line:14) to your HOST EMAIL (Same as above).
+Your backend is now ready to perform.

- After the dependencies are sucessfully installed `cd emailCampaign` and run `python3 manage.py createsuperuser`, enter the necessary details in order to access the SQLite database admin panel.
+ After the dependencies are installed and Email Host is configured `cd emailCampaign` and run `python3 manage.py createsuperuser`, enter the necessary details in order to access the SQLite database admin panel.
 Now run `python3 manage.py runserver`.

 > **Note**
  > If you face the _sqlite3() error head to [this](https://www.codethebest.com/python-package-errors/modulenotfounderror-no-module-named-sqlite3-solved/)

-How to send the emails ?
+**How to send the emails ?**

 1. These are the various API endpoints to perform CRUD operations on the database.
 You can also perform these operations from Django admin panel `localhost:8000/admin`.